 Primetimes investigate claims about exotic spa treatments

 As a science director of my company, product formulator and licensed cosmetology specialist operator-esthetics, I was stunned reading the story.
-That is exactly what persuade me to write this blog today.
+That is exactly what persuaded me to write this blog today.

 The story continues: They disputed Mansfield's claim that the treatment puts oxygen into the skin.
-The two experts were also skeptical about the Mansfield spa's Parafango Detox, mud and paraffin mixture applied to the body.
+The two experts were also skeptical about the Mansfield spa's Parafango (mixture of mud and paraffin) Detox, mud and paraffin mixture applied to the body.
 Mansfield claimed it can "loosen up" toxins so they can be flushed from the system by drinking water.
 Doctors said the only way to release toxins from the body is through the kidney or liver.
-"Your skin is not a detoxifying organ," said Leffell.
+"Your skin is not a detoxifying organ," said Leffel.
 The experts said it is also impossible to sweat out toxins through the skin.

 Why this works?
 Caviar is rich in amino acids that will be directly absorbed into the skin.
 This ensures regular rejuvenation of your skin to make you look younger and less tired.
-When look under microscope the cell structure of caviar is remarkably like the structure of a human skin cell.
-Being sea food, caviar is rich in omega-3 fatty acids.
-That is basically good cholesterol for your skin.
+When looking under microscope the cell structure of caviar is remarkably like the structure of a human skin cell.
+Caviar is rich in omega-3 fatty acids.
+That is good cholesterol for your skin.
 These good fats form a layer of pure shine on your skin.
 So, can raw fish eggs work wonders for your skin?
 Yes, it can.
 Caviar is your skin's best friend for many reasons.
 Anti-aging is just one of them.